Glyphack/Glyphack/content/blog/huec/index.md

 So while I was waiting for the light to die slowly and then replace it with another light.
 I found something that "inspired" me to do something.

-I found this tool blendr(todo link) that can connect to low energy Bluetooth devices. (todo maybe more explain.)
+I found this tool [blendr](https://github.com/dmtrKovalenko/blendr/) that can connect to low energy Bluetooth devices and lets you browse their services and characteristics in a terminal UI.

 So after installing it(didn't work on rust 1.90 downgraded 1.79) I started looking into my lights.